 Nearly every home search starts with the question: “How much house can I afford?”

-Everyone wants to know that number: renters, real estate investors, and even home buyers on their third or fourth home.
+Everyone wants to know that number: renters, real estate investors, and buyers on their third or fourth home, even.

-Knowing how much home you can afford is the literal starting line for How To Buy A House, which is why it’s good to find your housing budget as early as possible in the process.
+Knowing how much home you can afford is the literal starting line for How To Buy A House, which is why it’s good to find your housing budget before you start searching online.

-When you know how much you want to spend on housing each month, you’ll have all the information you need.
-We built a homeowner-centric mortgage calculator to help you do the rest.
+Once you can do that, you’ll have all the information you need, because we built a homeowner-focused mortgage calculator to help you do the rest.

 The Best Mortgage Calculator For Home Buyers

 Home Affordability Is What You Pay Each Month

 To find out how much house you can buy, look past online mortgage calculators.
 They’re built for the masses.